Free At-Home Resources for Children

 - Create a schedule for your day – but don’t put too much pressure on yourself to stick to it.

-- Make fun decorations for Easter and decorate the house with them.
+- Make fun decorations for the holidays and decorate the house with them.

 - Collect all the pennies from the corners of the house, coat pockets, sofa cushions, jeans in the laundry.
 Maybe you’ll have enough for a cup of coffee at Starbucks.
 Then again, maybe not.